h2oai/h2ogpt/README.md

 pip install -r requirements_optional_gpt4all.txt -c req_constraints.txt
 ```
 See [GPT4All](https://github.com/nomic-ai/gpt4all) for details on installation instructions if any issues encountered.
+One can run `make req_constraints.txt` to ensure that the constraints file is consistent with `requirements.txt`.

 2. Change `.env_gpt4all` model name if desired.
 ```.env_gpt4all